-- 4.33 During the monitoring period 2020/21 there were no qualifying planning applications submitted and no new ESPs secured.
-However active ESPS remained ongoing for the following developments: - Land at Former HMS Daedalus, Lee-on-the-Solent (employment-led mixed use scheme, including 200 dwellings for which the ESP applies); and - Royal Hospital Haslar (mixed use regeneration scheme, including 286 dwellings, 60 bed care home and 244 retirement units). - 4.34 In addition it is expected that new ESPs will be secured during 2021/22, including ones for the Addenbrooke Care Home development and redevelopment at Gosport Marina. - 4.35 In terms of quantifying the local impact and social value of these ESPs, currently the most significant is the one relating to the 200 dwellings at Land at Former HMS Daedalus implemented by Wates Residential.
+- 4.34 During the monitoring period the following ESP was secured and implemented: - Addenrbooke Extra Care Home development (60 units) commenced summer 2021 and is due for completion in spring 2023. - 4.35 In addition the following ESP remained ongoing: - Royal Hospital Haslar (mixed used regeneration scheme). - 4.36 In terms of quantifying the local impact and social value of these ESPs, the most significant one to date relates to the 200 dwellings at Land at Former HMS Daedalus implemented by Wates Residential.
 The CBA ESP and related Wates' Community Investment Plan for their Daedalus Village scheme commenced in June 2018 and was completed in June 2021.
-The outcomes included: - 17 work placements (target 16), including a number from Fareham College that delivers construction related traineeships and apprenticeships via its facility at Daedalus; - 101 new job starts onsite (target 16) are Gosport residents with 303 employees from PO postcodes; - 11 construction careers, information and guidance related activities (target 7) delivered or supported, engaging with 704 people; - 1,051 training week's onsite (target 522) via 14 apprentices and management trainees; - 22 residents completed the Wates 'Building Futures' pre-employment training programme and 6 completed its 'Construct a Career' programme; and - 839 young people were engaged with via educational projects. - 4.36 The social value of this activity equates to: - £531,749 invested in training local people - £11,564 invested in supporting education related projects - £11,709,765 spent within Gosport with 36% of the total contract value spent with local SMEs. - 4.37 Additional social value has also been generated by Wates employees volunteering on 7 community projects, equating to 600 hours of support; and the company has also donated over £73,934 to support local charities and community causes.
+The outcomes included: - 17 work placements (target 16), including a number from Fareham College that delivers construction related traineeships and apprenticeships via its facility at Daedalus; - 101 new job starts onsite (target 16) are Gosport residents with 303 employees from PO postcodes; - 11 construction careers, information and guidance related activities (target 7) delivered or supported, engaging with 704 people; - 1,051 training week's onsite (target 522) via 14 apprentices and management trainees: - 22 residents completed the Wates 'Building Futures' pre-employment training programme and 6 completed its 'Construct a Career' programme; and - 839 young people were engaged with via educational projects. - 4.37 The social value of this activity equates to: - £531,749 invested in training local people - £11,564 invested in supporting education related projects - £11,709,765 spent within Gosport with 36% of the total contract value spent with local SMEs. - 4.38 Additional social value has also been generated by Wates employees volunteering on 7 community projects, equating to 600 hours of support; and the company has also donated over £73,934 to support local charities and community causes.